Clarence Edward Elwell: Early life

 Clarence Elwell was born on February 4, 1904, in the Newburgh Heights section of Cleveland, Ohio.
-After graduating from Holy Name High School in Parma Heights, Ohio, he studied medicine at St. Ignatius College in Cleveland for two years.
+After graduating from Holy Name High School in Cleveland, Ohio, he studied medicine at St. Ignatius College in Cleveland for two years.
 Elwell then decided to enter the priesthood and transferred to St. Mary Seminary in Lakeside, Ohio.
 He then traveled to Innsbruck in Austria-Hungary to study at the University of Innsbruck.

 Priesthood

-Elwell was ordained a priest in Innsbruck for the Diocese of Cleveland by Bishop Sigismund Waitz on March 17, 1929.Upon his return to Cleveland, Elwell served as an assistant priest, teacher, and assistant superintendent of schools in the diocese.
+Elwell was ordained a priest in Innsbruck for the Diocese of Cleveland by Bishop Sigismund Waitz on March 17, 1929.
+Upon his return to Cleveland, Elwell served as an assistant priest, teacher, and assistant superintendent of schools in the diocese.
 He earned a Master of Education degree from Western Reserve University in Cleveland in 1934, and a Doctor of Education degree from Harvard University in Cambridge, Massachusetts, in 1938.
 When he returned to Cleveland, Elwell was named director of Catholic high schools.
 In 1946, he was appointed superintendent of the diocesan school system.
 The Vatican elevated Elwell to the rank of monsignor in 1949.